EcoGRAPH/ecograph.github.io/wimberly.md

 ### Graduate Student Supervised

-Francis Dwomoh (In Progress)
-Ph.D. in Geospatial Science and Engineering, South Dakota State University

 Andrea Hess (In Progress)
 Ph.D. in Geospatial Science and Engineering, South Dakota State University

+Francis Dwomoh (5/2018)
+Ph.D. in Geospatial Science and Engineering, South Dakota State University
+Dissertation: Vulnerability of Protected Areas to Human Encroachment, Climate Change and Fire in the Fragmented Tropical Forests of West Africa

-Kyle Kaskie (In Progress)
+Kyle Kaskie (5/2018)
 M.S. in Biological Sciences, South Dakota State University
+Thesis: Mapping and Risk Assessment of Juniper Encroachment Into a Prairie Landscape

 Henok Alemu (5/2015)
 Ph.D. in Geospatial Science and Engineering, South Dakota State University